Lara Scandar: Early life

-Scandar was born on December 18, 1990, in Santa Monica, California to an Egyptian-Italian father and a Lebanese mother, and she is a Christian.
+Scandar was born on December 18, 1990, in Santa Monica, California to an Egyptian-Italian father and a Lebanese mother.
+Lara comes from a Christian family.
 Her family moved back to Cairo, Egypt right after her birth.
 Scandar grew up in a music-loving family where both her father and grandfather enjoyed singing as a hobby.
-She and her sister Tamara were always encouraged to perform in school plays and musicals as well as out of school activities.
+She and her sister Tamara were always encouraged to perform in school plays and musicals as well as out-of-school activities.

 Scandar’s parents enrolled her in ballet classes at the age of 4, which she continued to study until the age of 15.
 At age 6, she began modeling in catwalks for kids’ clothing brands as well as TV and print ads.
 She continued to model until the age of 17, right before her admission to Star Academy.

 Star Academy

-After graduating from high school, Scandar auditioned for Star Academy, a Pan-Arab talent show based in Lebanon that brings together young talents from all over the Arab world that have to live together and compete for the "Star" title.
+After graduating from high school, Scandar auditioned for Star Academy, a Pan-Arab talent show based in Lebanon that brings together young talents from all over the Arab world who have to live together and compete for the "Star" title.
 She was one of three Egyptians chosen to represent her country on the sixth season of the show, which debuted in February 2009.
-Scandar stood out by singing in several languages (English, French, Spanish and Italian).
+Scandar stood out by singing in several languages (English, French, Spanish, and Italian).
 She was the last Egyptian remaining in the competition and reached the semi-finals.